-Mr. Smith earned his J.D. at the Yale Law School, where he externed for the U.S. Attorney’s Office in New Haven, Connecticut.
-Mr. Smith earned his B.A. in Political Science at the University of California, Berkeley, where he was awarded Highest Honors in Political Science, Highest Distinction in the College of Letters and Science, and was granted early initiation into Phi Beta Kapa in his junior year.
+Mr. Smith earned his Juris Doctorate from the Yale Law School, where he externed for the U.S. Attorney’s Office in New Haven, Connecticut.
+Mr. Smith earned his Bachelor of Arts in Political Science from the University of California, Berkeley, where he was awarded Highest Honors in Political Science, Highest Distinction in the College of Letters and Science, and was granted early initiation into Phi Beta Kapa in his junior year.

 Robbins LLP served as lead counsel in shareholder derivative litigation brought on behalf of Fifth Street Finance Corp., challenging conflicts of interest in Fifth Street’s relationship with its investment advisor, FSAM.
 Plaintiffs alleged that certain Fifth Street and FSAM officers and directors caused Fifth Street to make reckless investments, use bogus accounting, and pay excessive fees to inflate FSAM’s perceived value in the lead up to FSAM’s initial public offering.
 Mr. Smith led the settlement negotiations that resulted in advisory fee reductions worth $30 million and comprehensive corporate governance, oversight, and conflicts management enhancements.
 In re Fifth Street Finance Corp.
 Shareholder Derivative Litigation, Lead Case No. 3:15-cv-01795-RNC (D. Conn.
 Dec.
 13, 2016).